5t3v3n/InRoomControl/README.md

 ```

 ### Step 3
-Upload the VCF to the system
+Upload the XML File **roomcontrolconfig.xml** available in the repository to the system.
+To do so, visit the admin panel of the device.
+Under **Integrations**, click **In-room Control** and launch the Editor.
 ```
 $ cd ../lorem
 $ npm install